silasnevstad/CS4530-Project/design/server-architecture.md

 All endpoints require an `Authorization` header with the username and password encoded in Base64.
 The set of client names and passwords is pre-assigned.

+## Data Persistence

+Data is persisted in an SQLite database.
+The database contains the following tables:
+- `publishers`: Stores publisher names.
+- `sheets`: Stores sheet names associated with publishers.
+- `updates`: Stores updates and subscription requests for sheets, including a timestamp for ordering updates and a type indicating whether an update is a publication or a subscription.

 ## Testing

+Tests are designed to run against a test (or an in-memory) database to avoid modifying the production database.

 JUnit 5 is used for unit testing the server endpoints.

 Mockito is used for mocking dependencies and verifying interactions in tests.